 That means visitors can enjoy urban amenities such as museums, heritage centres and golf courses or experience a wide range of adventures on land or water amid breath-taking scenery.

 There are more than 2,700 kilometres of hiking trails to explore, wildlife and sight-seeing galore, and amazing fishing and hunting opportunities.
 You’ll find 30 campgrounds, 17 day use areas and numerous provincial parks within our borders.

-There’s something for everyone, whether you enjoy downhill and cross-country skiing, snowboarding and luging by winter, mountain biking and hiking and a tube park in summer, or taking the family for Sunday brunch at any time of year.
+There’s something for everyone, whether you enjoy downhill and cross-country skiing, snowboarding and luging by winter, mountain biking and hiking.
+Rental facilities with full food and bevergae catering are also available year-round.

 Portal to the Peace